SebastianJAllan/Tongariro-Heather-Invasion/README.md

- ### Introduction
+ ## Introduction

- ##  The invasion of Calluna vulgaris (heather) in Tongariro National Park poses a significant ecological threat,
+ ###  The invasion of Calluna vulgaris (heather) in Tongariro National Park poses a significant ecological threat,
- ## displacing native flora and disrupting the local ecosystem.
+ ### displacing native flora and disrupting the local ecosystem.
 The New Zealand Defence Force (NZDF)
- ## has implemented an experimental study to assess the effectiveness of various management treatments aimed at reducing heather coverage and promoting the growth of native vegetation.
+ ### has implemented an experimental study to assess the effectiveness of various management treatments aimed at reducing heather coverage and promoting the growth of native vegetation.
- ## This report analyzes the data collected from the experiment to recommend the most effective treatment
+ ### This report analyzes the data collected from the experiment to recommend the most effective treatment

 ## Methods

 ## Experimental Design:

-### Used a Randomised Complete Block Design (RCBD) to control for environmental variation (e.g., soil, climate).
+### Used a Randomized Complete Block Design (RCBD) to control for environmental variation (e.g., soil, climate).

 ### Four treatments applied to each block: